 The only native British pine tree.
 Great forests of this tree once grew in Scotland, but they have almost all been cut down.
 The trunk is slender and reddish in color and when the tree is mature only the topmost branches bear leaves.
 The lower branches die and fall as the tree grows.

 This native of Europe is found mainly in the Dolomite Mountains in northern Italy.
-It may grow as a tree of over 70 feet or as a bush, creeping along the ground, and can ten cover an area 50 feet in diameter.
+It may grow as a tree of over 70 ft or as a bush, creeping along the ground, and can ten cover an area 50 ft in diameter.
 Its resin contains an oil that is used in medicine.

 A native of Central Europe and the countries round the Mediterranean.
 It is distinguished from the Scots Pine by its dark color and grey (never red) bark.